ansible/ansible-builder/docs/usage.rst

 .. note:: Added in version 1.2

 Specifies the container image validation policy to use.
-This is valid only when :ref:`container-runtime` is ``podman``.
+Valid only when :ref:`container-runtime` is ``podman``.
 Valid values are one of:

 * ``ignore_all``: Run podman with generated policy that ignores all signatures.
 * ``system``: Relies on podman's consumption of system policy/signature with